-Largely as a result of his leadership role in the financial close of the precedent-setting $1.18 billion East End Crossing project (now known as Lewis and Clark Bridge), Law360 profiled Corey as a Project Finance MVP in 2013.
+Largely because of his leadership role in the financial close of the precedent-setting $1.18 billion East End Crossing project (now known as Lewis and Clark Bridge), Law360 profiled Corey as a Project Finance MVP in 2013.
 The East End Crossing project and financing included the largest issue of Private Activity Bonds (PABs) for a U.S. P3 transportation deal and was the first bridge availability payment concession transaction in the country.

-Corey, who is Chambers-rated nationally and globally in the field of P3s, guides state departments of transportation as well as regional and local transportation agencies in developing P3 programs from the outset.
+Corey, who is Chambers-rated nationally and globally in the field of P3s, guides state departments of transportation and regional and local transportation agencies in developing P3 programs from the outset.
 These include the Arizona Department of Transportation, the Indiana Finance Authority, the Michigan Department of Transportation, the Nevada Department of Transportation, the Riverside County Transportation Commission and the Texas Department of Transportation (the largest P3 program in U.S. history).

-In the social infrastructure realm, Corey is at the forefront of applying proven P3 models to develop governmental facilities projects such as street lighting, courthouses and prisons as well as water and wastewater treatment facilities.
+In the social infrastructure and water infrastructure realms, Corey is at the forefront of applying proven P3 models to develop governmental facilities projects such as street lighting, courthouses and prisons as well as water and wastewater treatment facilities.

 Michigan Department of Transportation – Street Lighting P3 Project.
 Leader of the legal team advising on this innovative approximately $125 million project – the first transportation P3 in Michigan and the first freeway lighting P3 in the U.S. The project will result in the replacement of approximately 15,000 new lights across bridges, tunnels and roadway in the Detroit region with newer, brighter, more energy efficient LED bulbs.
 The 15-year DBFOM project includes an availability payment structure that incorporates a risk/reward mechanism for energy savings.
 In May 2015, MDOT chose a Star America/Aldridge Electric/Cofely Services consortium as preferred bidder to develop the project.
 The Michigan State Transportation Committee approved the project in July 2015 and it reached financial close in August 2015.
 In 2017, the project was awarded the National Council for Public-Private Partnership’s “Innovation Project Award.”
 Corey assisted the agency in developing the commercial structure of the concession agreement and negotiating the agreement with the preferred proposer.
 He also led the Nossaman team supporting the transaction’s successful financial close.